-\authorrunning{Tau et al.} \abstract {The stellar haloes of low-mass galaxies ($M_* \leq 10^{10} \, M_\odot$) are becoming an object of interest in the extragalactic community due to some recent observations that were able to detect such structures.
-Additionally, new cosmological simulations of very high resolution have been performed which allow the study of this faint component in low-mass galaxies.
-The presence of stellar haloes in low-mass systems could help shed light on our understanding of the assembly of low-mass observed galaxies and their evolution, as well as allow us to test that the hierarchical model for the formation of structures works at small scales.} {In this work we aim to characterise the stellar haloes of simulated low-mass galaxies and analyse their evolution and accretion history.} {We use a sample of $17$ simulated low-mass galaxies from the Auriga Project with a stellar mass range from $3.28 \times 10^8 \, M_\odot$ to $2.08 \times 10^{10} \, M_\odot$.
-These are cosmological magneto-hydrodynamical zoom-in simulations that have a very high resolution $5 \times 10^4 \, M_\odot$ in DM mass and $\sim 6 \times 10^3 \, M_\odot$ in baryonic mass.
-We define the stellar halo as the stellar material located outside of an ellipsoid with semi-major axes equal to 4 times the half-light radius of each galaxy.
-We analyse the stellar haloes of these galaxies and we study their formation channels.} {We find that the inner regions of the stellar halo (4 to 6 times the half-light radius) are dominated by in-situ material.
+\authorrunning{Tau et al.} \abstract {The stellar halos of low-mass galaxies ($M_* \leq 10^{10} \, M_\odot$) are becoming objects of interest among the extragalactic community due to a recent set of observations with the capacity to detect such structures.
+Additionally, new and very-high-resolution cosmological simulations have been performed, enabling the study of this faint component in low-mass galaxies.
+The presence of stellar halos in low-mass systems could help shed light on our understanding of the assembly of low-mass observed galaxies and their evolution.
+It could also allow us to test whether the hierarchical model for the formation of structures is applicable at small scales.} {In this work, we aim to characterise the stellar halos of simulated low-mass galaxies and analyse their evolution and accretion history.} {We used a sample of $17$ simulated low-mass galaxies from the Auriga Project with a stellar mass range from $3.28 \times 10^8 \, M_\odot$ to $2.08 \times 10^{10} \, M_\odot$.
+These are cosmological magneto-hydrodynamical zoom-in simulations that have a very high resolution $5 \times 10^4 \, M_\odot$ in dark matter (DM) mass and $\sim 6 \times 10^3 \, M_\odot$ in baryonic mass.
+We defined the stellar halo as the stellar material located outside of an ellipsoid with semi-major axes equal to four times the half-light radius of each galaxy.
+We analysed the stellar halos of these galaxies and studied their formation channels.} {We find that the inner regions of the stellar halo (between four and six times the half-light radius) are dominated by in situ material.
 For the less massive simulated dwarfs ($M_* \leq 4.54 \times 10^8 \, M_\odot$), this dominance extends to all radii.
-We find that this in-situ stellar halo is mostly formed in the inner regions of the galaxies and was subsequently ejected into the outskirts during interactions and merger events with satellite galaxies.
-In $\sim 50\%$ of the galaxies, the stripped gas from satellite galaxies, likely mixed with the gas from the host dwarf, contributed to the formation of this in-situ halo.
-The stellar haloes of the galaxies more massive than $M_* \geq 1 \times 10^9 \, M_\odot$ are dominated by the accreted component beyond 6 half-light radius.
-We find that the more massive dwarf galaxies ($M_* \geq 6.30 \times 10^9 \, M_\odot$) accrete stellar material until later times ($\tau_{90} \approx 4.44$ Gyr ago, being $\tau_{90}$ the formation time) than the less massive ones ($\tau_{90} \approx 8.17$ Gyr ago), which has an impact on the formation time of the accreted stellar haloes.
-They have a range of 1 to 7 significant progenitors that contribute to the accreted component of these galaxies but there is no clear correlation between the amount of accreted mass of the galaxies and their number of significant progenitors.} {}
+We find that this in situ stellar halo is mostly formed in the inner regions of the galaxies and was subsequently ejected into the outskirts during interactions and merger events with satellite galaxies.
+In $\sim 50\%$ of the galaxies, the stripped gas from satellite galaxies (likely mixed with the gas from the host dwarf) contributed to the formation of this in situ halo.
+The stellar halos of the galaxies more massive than $M_* \geq 1 \times 10^9 \, M_\odot$ are dominated by the accreted component beyond six half-light radii.
+We find that the more massive dwarf galaxies ($M_* \geq 6.30 \times 10^9 \, M_\odot$) accrete stellar material until later times ($\tau_{90} \approx 4.44$ Gyr ago, with $\tau_{90}$ as the formation time) than the less massive ones ($\tau_{90} \approx 8.17$ Gyr ago).
+This has an impact on the formation time of the accreted stellar halos.
+These galaxies have between one and seven significant progenitors that contribute to the accreted component of these galaxies; however, there is no clear correlation between the amount of accreted mass of the galaxies and their number of significant progenitors.} {}